wangziqi2013/wangziqi2013.github.io/_posts/2023-02-11-redis-notes.markdown

 `SADD`, `SREM`, `SCARD`, and so on.
 The set object has two implementations.
 The first is the `intset` object that only stores 16-bit, 32-bit, or 64-bit integers.
 The second is the `dict` object that can store arbitrary elements as long as they can be hashed and compared.
+The initial type of a set object is determined by the first element inserted into the set.
+If the initial element can be parsed as an integer, then Redis will initialize the set as an `intset`.
+However, if later inserted elements can no longer be represented as integers, the set is implicitly converted into the `dict` object, hence allowing the insertion to happen without error.

 ## Build, Compilation, and Usage